data-edu/data-science-in-education/_book/06-foundational-skills_2.md

   - **Functions**

-You're likely using this text because you have some data that you'd like to do something with, and you'd like to try doing said thing using R. The framework we'll use assumes that your data exists externally from R in a `.csv` (comma-separated-values) file, and needs to be brought into R so that we can work with it.
+You're likely using this text because you have some data that you'd like to do something with, and you'd like to try doing said thing using R.
+The framework we'll use assumes that your data exists externally from R in a `.csv` (comma-separated-values) file, and needs to be brought into R so that we can work with it.

 There are a multitude of file types that data can be stored in.
-We've provided additional resources for loading data from Excel, SAV, and Google Sheets at the end of this chapter.
+We've provided additional resources for loading data from Excel, SAV, and Google Sheets in the [Technical Appendix A] at the end of this chapter.

 While it is possible to connect directly to a database from within R, we do not cover those skills in this text.
-For those curious as to how to accomplish this, we recommend the following resources [AAA].
+For those curious as to how to accomplish this, we recommend starting with the [Databases using R](https://db.rstudio.com/) resource from RStudio.

 ### Data

 We have **data** that we bring into a Project within RStudio.
-RStudio is the interface that we use to access and manipulate R. Sometimes you'll hear RStudio referred to as an IDE, or "Interactive Development Environment."
+RStudio is the interface that we use to access and manipulate R.
+Sometimes you'll hear RStudio referred to as an "eye-dee-eee", "IDE", or "Interactive Development Environment."
 We use an IDE - in this case RStudio, although you could use others - because it adds features that make our analytical lives a little (and sometimes a lot!) easier.

 ### Projects

 Within RStudio we set up a **Project**.
 This is the home for all of the files, images, reports, and code that we'll create for a single project.
-While there are a myriad of ways to set up the files in your Project, the method we'll use in this text is:

-[IMAGE with src, data (sub: raw, for use), results, images]

-It's OK (and totally normal) for your initial projects to consist of only one or two files.
-As your skill set grows and develops you'll need more and more files, and laying the groundwork for a file structure now will make future you very happy.

-We use Projects because they create a self-contained folder for a given analysis in R. This means that if you want to share your Project with a colleague they will not have to reset file paths (or even know anything about file paths!) in order to re-run your analysis.
+We use Projects because they create a self-contained folder for a given analysis in R.
+This means that if you want to share your Project with a colleague they will not have to reset file paths (or even know anything about file paths!) in order to re-run your analysis.

-And even if the only person you ever collaborate with is a future version of yourself, using a Project for each of your analyses will mean that you can move the Project folder around on your computer, or even move it to a new computer, and remain confident that the analysis will run in the future, at least in terms of file path structures.
+And even if the only person you ever collaborate with is a future version of yourself, using a Project for each of your analyses will mean that you can move the Project folder around on your computer, or even move it to a new computer, and remain confident that the analysis will run in the future (at least in terms of file path structures).

-*Perhaps move this sentence as we have not yet introduced functions/packages yet* You may run into issues with packages being out of date and functions being deprecated - in which case you may be interested in learning more about how to set up a Project within Docker [AAA].

 #### Setting up your Project

 **How do I create a Project?**
-Creating a Project is one of the first steps in working on an R-based data science project in RStudio (if we were using GitHub for this we'd absolutely recommend setting up your repository first!
-While we do not use Git or GitHub in this text, you can read more about it at [happygitwithr.com](http://www.happygitwithr.com)).
+Creating a Project is one of the first steps in working on an R-based data science project in RStudio.
 To create a Project you will need to be in RStudio.

 From within RStudio, follow these steps: